EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Since the credentials in scope are exchanged with a focus on organisations, we anticipate the use of server-based Organisational Wallets, which have different requirements than Personal Mobile Wallets.
 We aim to provide the best user experience by separating user identity proofing from authentication.
 As a result of the identity proofing process, a Natural Person Credential is issued to the applicant and stored in the Organisational Wallet.
-The cryptographic material bound to the Natural Person Credential is subsequently used for authentication purposes.
+The cryptographic material associated with the Natural Person Credential is then used for authentication purposes.
-This will avoid  "wallet dance" scenarios, significantly simplify the handling of Organisational Credentials and enable a wide range of use cases.
+This avoids "wallet dance" scenarios, greatly simplifies the handling of Organisational Credentials and enables a wide range of use cases.
 Organisational Wallets can handle processes automatically without human interaction and present the required credentials independently.
-In addition, processes that require the verifiable liability of a responsible person are enabled by signing such requests using the representative's organisation-specific identity.
+In addition, processes that require the verifiable liability of a responsible person are enabled by signing such requests with the representative's organisation-specific identity.
-This process does not require natural persons to interact with a Personal Wallet.
+This process requires no human interaction with a Personal Wallet.

 Server-based Organisational Wallets are expected to be in continuous operation.
 In order to process requests automatically, we propose the use of the DIDComm protocol for the issuance and presentation of verifiable credentials.